govuk-one-login/authentication-frontend/README.md

 Runs all unit tests found in the `tests/unit/` directory using mocha.

+#### Running unit tests in IntelliJ

+**To run all the tests in the project:** Select the "Unit Tests" run configuration in the top-right and click the play button.

+**To run some of the tests (e.g. within a file):** Click the play button next to the tests, or by right-clicking the file.

 ### Integration tests

 The application stack must be started before the integration tests can be run, either with frontend running in a docker container or on the local machine (./startup -l).